 Social media didn’t exactly help the situation, either.
-While I had a bunch of friends across everything from Facebook to Twitter, my loneliness had enabled me to fell more cut off than I ever thought possible, which is slightly concerning considering we live in a time where people are more connected to each other than they ever have been before, but there are ways of feeling lonely even if you’re far from being completely alone.
+While I had a bunch of friends across everything from Facebook to Twitter, my loneliness had enabled me to feel more cut off than I ever thought possible, which is slightly concerning considering we live in a time where people are more connected to each other than they ever have been before, but there are ways of feeling lonely even if you’re far from being completely alone.

 And while going outside for a walk would’ve probably eased it off, by this point my anxiety had kicked in, so leaving the house didn’t feel like much of an option.

 I guess the thing is is that we all just need to be a little more caring and compassionate.
-It took a full-on breakdown for me to admit that I needed help because my mind had tricked me into thinking that by admitting to others that I was lonely and that made me a failure.
+It took a complete breakdown for me to admit that I needed help because my mind had tricked me into thinking that by admitting to others that I was lonely and that made me a failure.
 I had a full-time job and plenty of passion, but as soon as I walked through my front door it all seemed to dissolve.

 Living alone taught me so much about myself.
 My friends and family always told me that what I was doing was something I should be proud of and I was, but I would’ve given anything to have someone to turn to in that little box when times got a bit too tough.